Tuesday, May 27, 2025

 An attempted invasion further west by General William Henry Harrison ended in a stalemate after heavy fighting on both sides.

-Late 1813 saw Harrison invade Ontario and defeat a smaller British and native force.
+Late 1813 saw Harrison again invade Ontario, defeating a smaller British and native force.
 Tecumseh was killed (and cut up for souvenirs).
-This was the only Canadian territory of note held by the end of the war.
+This was the only Canadian territory of note held by the US at the end of the war.

 The US Army slowly expanded and improved, under the pressure of defeats.
 Incompetent generals were weeded out.